 When your information is available publicly

 We may combine information that we already have about you with information available publicly or information available from external sources to gain a better understanding of you.
 This includes the use of profiling and screening techniques to ensure communications are relevant and timely, and to provide an improved experience for our supporters.
+Profiling also allows us to target our resources effectively, which supporters consistently tell us is a key priority for them.
 We do this because it allows us to understand the background of the people who support us and helps us to make appropriate requests to supporters who may be able and willing to give more than they already do.
 Importantly, it enables us to raise more funds, sooner, and more cost-effectively, than we otherwise would.

 Depending on your settings or the privacy policies for social media and messaging services like Facebook or Twitter, you might give us permission to access information from those accounts or services.

 You can opt out of your data being used in any of the above-mentioned ways at any time by contacting us at email@example.com or call 020 7253 0300.

 Personal information is any data that can be used to identify you.
 It can include, but is not limited to, any of the data listed below.